16 March 2021

 We love Next.js

 At The Software House, we really like working with Next.js.
 To the point that it is one of the technologies listed in our Technology Radar in the “Common” category.
 As it says, these technologies are “our bread and butter.”
-This means that we believe in them and consider them to have great potential for the future as well and as a result, we made a big part of our technology stack.
+This means that we believe in them and consider them to have great potential for the future as well and as a result, we made them a big part of our technology stack.

-A big reason for that is the fact that Next.js is built on top of React – a frontend development library for building user interfaces, which is our first choice when it comes to web applications.
+A big reason for that is the fact that Next.js is built on top of React – a frontend development library for building interactive user interfaces, which is our first choice when it comes to web applications.

 But it wouldn’t be enough if Next.js wasn’t really good at what it does… right – so what does it do exactly!?
 In order to properly get started, we need to go over a couple terms.